 Recommended broker: eToro

-Investing in stocks is a viable long-term approach to increasing the value of your initial funds.
-Stocks do not guarantee a positive return, however, and the level of risk depends on the volatility and performance of the stocks you choose to buy.
-Reaching a desirable outcome depends on investors maintaining their thought-out trajectory with patience, as it is easy to fall prey to emotions and make the wrong choices.
-The returns will be different each year, sometimes even resulting in a loss, but with enough time and a steady course, the average returns will yield substantial profits.
+Reaching a desirable outcome depends on investors maintaining their thought-out trajectory with patience.
+After all, it is easy to fall prey to emotions and make the wrong choices.
+The returns will differ each year, sometimes even resulting in a loss.
+But with enough time and a steady course, the average returns will yield substantial profits.

-For example, the well-known S&P 500 index, a popular stock market investment, experienced returns of +26.89% in 2021, followed by a failure of -19.44% the following year.
-While such drastic shifts in price indicate extreme volatility, the average annual returns of the S&P 500 amount to 10.21% per year since it was introduced in 1957.
-If you invested £100,000 in the S&P 500 in 2013, you would now have about £340,000 at the end of 2023.
+For example, the well-known S&P 500 index, a popular stock market investment, experienced returns of +26.89% in 2021.
+The positive returns were followed with a drop of -19.44% the following year.
+While such drastic shifts in price indicate extreme volatility, the average annual returns of the S&P 500 amount to 10.21% per year since its introduction in 1957.
+If you invested £100k in the UK in the S&P 500 in 2013, you would now have about £340,000 at the end of 2023.

 Once you narrow down your choice, you should look for an exchange platform via which you will conclude the transaction.
-Our recommendation is eToro, as a platform of choice for millions of investors.
+Our recommendation is eToro as a platform of choice for millions of investors.
 With an account, you can begin to invest in stocks.

 Pros

-- Build long-term wealth: Stocks can create reliable returns in the long run, multiplying your initial investment over a prolonged period if you are patient enough.
-In a well-thought-out portfolio that is stable and diversified, investors are at the very least expected to stay ahead of inflation.
+• Build long-term wealth: Stocks can create reliable returns in the long run, multiplying your initial investment over a prolonged period if you are patient enough.
+In a well-thought-out portfolio that is stable and diversified, investors are, at the very least, expected to stay ahead of inflation.

 Cons